 “As human beings we look at everything as a symbol.
 What I do as an artist is take a picture, and use that picture as a symbol to represent something that is going on, in particular sex.” -NDGO

 The color indigo combines attributes of deep blue and violet.
 Power, dignity, integrity and deep sincerity.
 The color meaning of indigo reflects great devotion, wisdom and justice along with fairness and impartiality.
 After chatting with NDGO, I would say that the artist name he chose is an accurate representation.
 When I look at his work I do see power at play, and I don’t think a human alive in our world today would say that sex isn’t about power.

-The fun of my Couch Conversations series continues with Nikki Bravo, Founder of Words and Wine Miami next!
+The fun of my Couch Conversations series continues with Marley from Glam Goth Beauty next!
 Make sure you turn on notifications for the Tropicult Instagram so you don’t miss any of my live videos!
 Besos!